customerio/customerio-ios/README.md

 ```

 Modify the `link` to the deep link URL that you want to open when the push notification is touched.
+Modify the `image` to a URL pointing to an image to display in the push notification.

 ## Deep links